csstools/cssdb/CONTRIBUTING.md

     + `3` means **Stage 3** (*Adoption*),
     + `4` means **Stage 4** (*Complete*), and
     + `null` means **No Stage** (*Unrecognized*).
-- `citations`: a list of links realted to the feature and its progress.
+- `citations`: a list of links related to the feature and its progress.
 - `issues`: a link to issue tracking for the feature.
 - `polyfills`: A list of polyfills used to simulate the feature; which includes
     + `name`: the shorthand name of the polyfill, and